Chart Color Schemes

 Educational outcomes in Hadspen - Carrick fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.1%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 11.8%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
-Vocational credentials are held by 41.6% of residents aged 15 and above, with advanced diplomas at 8.7% and certificates at 32.9%.
+Bachelor degrees are most common among qualified residents at 11.8%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.5%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 8.7% and certificates for 32.9%.
 Educational participation is high, with 27.9% of residents currently enrolled in formal education.

 This includes 11.4% in primary education, 9.0% in secondary education, and 3.0% pursuing tertiary education.